aswebdev/uxd/synthesising-user-research.md

 * Rapidly clarifies large quantities of data
 * Helps the team perform a consensus about the meaning of the data and insights
 * Gives a traceable link between data and insights

+## How it works
+* Take an inight from an interviewee and put it on a post-it note (single colour per interviewee)
+* All caps (so its legible)
+* The insight has to be something you observed (quote or behaviour)
+* No solutioning allowed (don't assume you know what people need before defining the problem)